scubamuc/scubamuc.github.io/wiki-md/SYSTEM--Unattended_Upgrades.md

 "${distro_id}:${distro_codename}-updates";
 ```

-Recommended: remove unused kernel packages and dependencies and make sure the system automatically reboots if needed by uncommenting and adapting the following lines: Unattended-Upgrade::Remove-Unused-Kernel-Packages "true"; ↑ You may have to add a semicolon at the end of this line. ↑
+Recommended: remove unused kernel packages and dependencies and make sure the system automatically reboots if needed by uncommenting and adapting the following lines: `Unattended-Upgrade::Remove-Unused-Kernel-Packages "true";` ↑ You may have to add a semicolon at the end of this line. ↑

 ```
+Unattended-Upgrade::Remove-Unused-Kernel-Packages "true";
 Unattended-Upgrade::Remove-Unused-Dependencies "true";
 Unattended-Upgrade::Automatic-Reboot "true";
 Unattended-Upgrade::Automatic-Reboot-Time "02:00";